 This five-piece kit consists of a short, pant, jacket, vest and pullover to help you handle any terrain or weather the trails bring.
 The Endless Run Short has three pockets built into the sides and back, so you don’t have to worry about your cell phone and gels bouncing around.
 The Airshed Pro Pullover (shown above) dries quickly and features dual zippers along the quarter-zip opening to help with venting.
 The Slope Runner Endurance Vest will hold all the soft flasks you can carry, and its fully adjustable internal compression system makes for the perfect fit.
 A three-layer construction makes the Storm Racer Jacket a burly choice for the trails — if there are any flash weather issues, the waterproof emergency shell is your hero of the day.
 When the weather really does turn, pull on the Strider Pro Pants to help protect your legs and stay warm.
 Unsnap at the ankles to pull off in one motion.

 Yeti does what Yeti does best: overhauls a product you likely don’t think about all too often and gives it the Yeti treatment.
 The Daytrip is a lunch bag to end all lunch bags.
-Yeti knows insulation — and the aptly named coldcell flex will keep food safe all day whether you’re hitting the beach, enjoying the river or hiking.
-There are two closure points: a ‘thermosnap’ magnetic one and then an adjustable grid, so you can fold it down as much as you need to eliminate air inside (which warms everything up).
-And once you’re totally satisfied from the perfect packed lunch, the bag folds down flat, so you can throw it in the bottom of your pack.
+Yeti knows insulation — and the aptly named Coldcell Flex will keep food safe all day whether you’re hitting the beach, enjoying the river or hiking.
+There are two closure points: a “thermosnap” magnetic one and then an adjustable grid, so you can fold it down as much as you need to eliminate air inside (which warms everything up).
+And once you’re totally satisfied with the perfect packed lunch, the bag folds down flat, so you can throw it into the bottom of your pack.
 Thanks to the food-safe interior and smooth exterior, the bag is easy to clean, too.